-United Way of the Wabash Valley is committed to bringing our community together to pursue a bold goal to of moving 10,000 households out of financial struggles and into stability.
+United Way of the Wabash Valley is committed to bringing our community together to pursue a bold goal to move 10,000 households out of financial struggles and into stability.
 The organization will use the biennially produced ALICE Project report to measure progress toward this long-term outcome.

-The Success By 6 Impact Council will measure the contributing outcome of "kindergarten readiness" within all Wabash Valley school corporations.
-To contribute to success in this outcome, this grant requires the applicant to accomplish one of the following outputs:
+For its part, the Substance Use Disorders Impact Council will measure contributing outcomes of Wabash Valley substance use-related arrests and Department of Child Services substance use-related child removal cases.
+To contribute to success in these outcomes, this grant requires the following output: